 - RGB: This color model mixes the colors of light and is mainly used in the electronic sphere, such as computer screens and TVs.
 This model has three base colors: Red (R), Green (G), and Blue (B).

 - HSL: This model does yield colors but does not use them as a base.
-Instead, this color model uses three color properties to create colors – these three properties are H (Hue), Saturation (S), and Luminosity (L).
+Instead, this color model uses three color properties to create colors.
+These three properties are Hue (H), Saturation (S), and Luminosity (L).

-Of course, the color models listed above are not exhaustive – but we chose these as the ones that you will encounter the most when you create presentation slides.
+Of course, the color models listed above are not exhaustive.
+But we choose these as the ones that you will encounter the most when you create presentation slides.